michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 ## Going further with Liquibase

 Our blog only shows basic features of `Liquibase`.
-You can explore it further and see how it handles rollback procedures.
+You can explore Baeldung's excellent blog series [here](https://www.baeldung.com/liquibase-refactor-schema-of-java-app) and [here](https://www.baeldung.com/liquibase-rollback) in order to understand how to work with `Liquibase`'s Maven plugin and rollback procedures.
-In our examples, `Spring` runs `Liquibase` changes (if any) at startup time.

-You can also decide to disable this behaviour and use the `Liquibase Maven plugin` to run your changes using commands such as `mvn liquibase:generateChangeLog`.
-This is well-explained in [Baeldung's blog series](https://www.baeldung.com/liquibase-refactor-schema-of-java-app).

 ## Conclusion
 We have seen that your database schema changes can be handled using `Hibernate`'s auto-update feature (non-conflicting changes only), by running `sql` queries manually or by using a database migration tool such as `Liquibase`.
 If you are working on a simple application, you might be happy with auto-update and manual `sql` queries only.
 If you are making changes to your schema on a regular basis and would like to be able to track your changes, `Liquibase` will be a better option for you.

 The above implies that you are able to take your application offline for a few minutes when updating your application in production.
 It would be interesting to get feedback on how it is done for high-available applications.

 Thanks for reading our blog and we hope our blog has given you a better understanding of database migrations with `Java` / `Spring Boot` / `Hibernate`.